Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Experiments

 \subsection{The Capacity-Stability Trade-off}

 To investigate the impact of model scale, we extended our experiments to the Qwen2.5-7B-Instruct model.
-As shown in Table \ref{tab:scaling_analysis}, a distinct "Stability-Plasticity" pattern emerges compared to the smaller Phi-3.5 model.

-Interestingly, the 7B model achieves a win rate of 50.8\% on the MSC dataset, which is slightly lower than the 3.8B model's 55.4\%.
-We attribute this to the stronger Parametric Inertia inherent in larger models.
-With significantly more pre-trained knowledge, the 7B model possesses a more rigid "belief system," making it harder to override historical context with short-term updates compared to the more plastic 3.8B model.
+As shown in Table \ref{tab:scaling_analysis}, a divergent pattern emerges.
+Under the static setting, the 7B model achieves a win rate of only 54.3\%, lagging behind the 3.8B model.
+We attribute this to the stronger parametric inertia \cite{ji-etal-2025-language-models} inherent in mid-sized models, which exhibit an elastic resistance to simple, static penalties, effectively pulling the distribution back to pre-trained priors.

-However, the perplexity analysis reveals the advantage of this rigidity.
-While the smaller Phi-3.5 incurs a visible "stability cost" ($\Delta$ PPL $+3.9$) to accommodate the temporal bias, the 7B model absorbs the DZ-TDPO mechanism with negligible overhead ($\Delta$ PPL $+1.95$).
-This confirms that while larger models are harder to steer, they are also significantly more robust against distribution collapse.
-DZ-TDPO is proven to be non-destructive at scale, offering a safe alignment path.

-Beyond in-domain performance, the 7B model maintains consistent zero-shot generalization.
-On UltraChat (OOD), it attains a 50.8\% win rate, mirroring its in-domain behavior.
-Furthermore, general world knowledge remains intact, with minimal perplexity variation on MMLU ($\Delta$ +0.07 for 3.8B vs +0.45 for 7B).
-This scaling analysis suggests that resolving State Inertia in larger models may require stronger intervention strengths (e.g., lower $\tau$ or higher $\lambda$) to overcome their inherent parametric stability.